Casehero

 a.
 First stage: identification

 A typical emergency would result in more alarming calls with more detailed information.
-In this classification stage, Edwards was very alert and prompt to investigate more; thus, clarifying what the crisis is and avoiding mislabeling the situation.
+In this classification stage, Edwards was very alert and prompt to investigate more, thus clarifying what the crisis was and avoiding mislabeling the situation.

 According to Smallman and Weir (1999), organizational culture plays…